 See the PRI [comment letter to the IASB](#) on the consultation regarding the IEs.
-This was also highlighted in comment letters to the IASB from the CFA Institute and CFA Society United Kingdom, Ceres, the Institutional Investors Group on Climate Change (IIGCC), the International Corporate Governance Network (ICGN), the Corporate Reporting Users Forum (CRUF), EOS at Federated Hermes, Sarasin & Partners and the Investment Association, among other investment community organisations.
+This was also highlighted in comment letters from individual investors - and investment community organisations such as Ceres, the Institutional Investors Group on Climate Change (IIGCC), the International Corporate Governance Network (ICGN) and the Corporate Reporting Users' Forum (CRUF).

-We note that the illustrative examples are non-mandatory guidance that accompany IFRS Accounting Standards.
+The illustrative examples are non-mandatory guidance that accompany IFRS Accounting Standards.
 Their purpose is to illustrate how the requirements in the Standards should be implemented by companies.
 Therefore, they should guide and aid reporting pursuant to the principles-based accounting requirements and enforcement thereof, but are not on their own a basis for enforcement.

-- The estimation of the amount and timing of cash flows required to meet asset retirement obligations, among other considerations.
+timing of cash flows required to meet asset retirement obligations, among other considerations.
 For example, fossil fuel companies may need to fulfil asset retirement obligations earlier than previously anticipated due to transition-related policies, potentially increasing balance sheet provisions.

 Such considerations may negatively or positively affect the profitability and financial position reported in the financial statements of companies across a wide range of sectors that have climate or emissions-related exposure, depending on their circumstances.
 Ensuring that these have been properly accounted for by applying current IFRS Accounting Standards is, of course, essential for promoting sustainable growth, not an incremental regulatory burden.

 Furthermore, in most jurisdictions, companies are obliged to ensure that the assumptions underlying their financial statements are consistent with other information they are presenting to their investors - particularly that contained elsewhere in their annual report.
 Investors are increasingly seeing companies referencing transition-related impacts in business strategies, yet even when such impacts are financially material, disclosure of material information on how they were addressed in the financial statements often remains absent.

 In short, climate risks and uncertainties have increasingly significant accounting implications for a growing number of companies, both in terms of financial statement materiality and consistency with information across the annual report.
-As the IEs demonstrate, where material, investors need to understand how such considerations are reflected in the financial statements, in order to inform their investment and stewardship decisions.
+As the IEs demonstrate, where material, investors need to understand how such considerations are reflected in the financial statements, to inform their investment and stewardship decisions.